rng-guy/NFSMWBartender/README.txt

 ── ■ │ 2 - WHAT DOES THE "ADVANCED" FEATURE SET DO? │ ■ ───────────────────────────────────────────

 The "Advanced" feature set LETS YOU CHANGE (per Heat level)
+ • whether spawning decisions for traffic cars are independent of those for cops,
  • how many chasing cops may (re)spawn regardless of the remaining engagement count,
  • below what total number of active cops in the world the game may spawn new chasing cops,
  • whether spawning decisions for chasing cops are independent of all other pursuit vehicles,